Best Marketing Channels for Personal Injury Lawyers

 Established Brands

-More capture, less creation—you already have awareness
+More capture, less creation.
+You already have awareness

 New Market Entry

-More creation, build capture—you need to build awareness first
+More creation, build capture.
+You need to build awareness first

 Competitive Markets

-Heavier CTV + branded protection—own the demand you create
+Heavier CTV + branded protection.
+Own the demand you create

-📋 Channel Selection Framework
+π Channel Selection Framework

 Ask these questions: